-You can download CleanMyMac for a free trial directly from its website, but I suggest you download CleanMyMac from Setapp, which consist of a suite of handpicked Mac applications that you can review and download by simply opening a Setapp account.
+You can download CleanMyMac for a free trial directly from its website, but I you might also consider downloading CleanMyMac from Setapp, which consist of a suite of handpicked Mac applications that you can review and download by simply opening a Setapp account.
 (Discloser: I’m a Setapp affiliate.
 The applications I recommend ones that I currently use or have tried out and recommend for other Mac users.)

 You can try out Setapp for free 7-day trial, which means you can not only try out CleanMyMac for a month, but there over a hundred other apps you can download and try out as well.

 You don’t have to provide a credit card to register for Setapp.
 At the end of your month trial, you can sign up for a $9.99 subscription, which gives you access to CleanMyMac and all the applications in the suite.
 More applications get added to Setapp on a regular basis.